shubham-mante/oneM2M-hackathon-2021/README.md

 such as Smart City and enables seamless interaction between heterogeneous applications independent of underlying communication technologies.

 * CSE registration
-* To create the resource tree, first initialise the IN-CSE and then the three MN-CSEs by executing the "start.bat" script on Windows or "start.sh" on Linux and Mac OS.
+i.
+To create the resource tree, first initialise the IN-CSE and then the three MN-CSEs by executing the "start.bat" script on Windows or "start.sh" on Linux and Mac OS.
 Open the following URL in your browser and access the oneM2M platform web interface: http://127.0.0.1:8080/webpage